Non-Fire Calls On The Rise

-As a firefighter, you know when dispatch calls there’s a vast number of scenarios that can follow.
-You may be sent to an actual fire scene, but more often than not these days, you’re toned out to an MVA, medical emergency, or possibly a hospital transport.
+When dispatch calls, there’s a vast number of scenarios that could follow.
+You may be sent to an actual fire scene, but more often than not these days, you’re heading to an MVA, medical emergency, or possibly a hospital transport.

 Even as overall call volume has risen over the years, the National Fire Protection Association (NFPA) reports fire calls have dropped by a whopping 23.8% between 1980-2016 - that’s almost ¼ of the fires!
 On the other hand, EMS calls have spiked up 17.8%.

 So, what has changed in our industry, in our communities, and across our nation to make such a drastic impact on the services provided by fire departments today?

 America Burning (a 1973 research report published by the National Commission of Fire Prevention and Control) is often credited for being the leader in educating the public on methods of fire prevention.
 As a result of this report, the U.S. Congress, with support from President Gerald Ford, approved the Federal Fire Prevention and Control Act of 1974.
 This led to several initiatives which aimed to reduce fires by strengthening firefighter training, spreading prevention awareness, and implementing stricter safety protocols.
 Initiatives included:

 - The National Fire Prevention and Control Administration, simply known today as the U.S. Fire Administration (USFA),

 - the National Fire Academy for Fire Prevention and Control,